 - Promised that God would give any of his soldiers killed in battle immediate entrance to paradise

-Muhammad* was no more violent than Emperor Heraclius, his Byzantine contemporary.
-But the Qur’an clearly reinstated religious violence, giving it a place well beyond mere self-defence.
+Muhammad* was certainly no more violent than Emperor Heraclius, his Byzantine contemporary.
+But the Qur’an clearly reinstated religious violence, giving it a place beyond mere self-defence.
 And we have abundant historical documentation that the early Muslims did as commanded, engaging in armed struggle (jihad) so effectively that they conquered much of the world within a century.

 *Peace be upon his descendants.